Wall Street Analyst Upgrade JD.com Inc. [JD]. What else is Wall St. saying

 JD stock trade performance evaluation

-JD.com Inc. [JD] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 0.14.
-With this latest performance, JD shares dropped by -5.11% in over the last four-week period, additionally sinking by -18.23% over the last 6 months – not to mention a drop of -13.31% in the past year of trading.
+JD.com Inc. [JD] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -1.46.
+With this latest performance, JD shares dropped by -3.78% in over the last four-week period, additionally sinking by -19.65% over the last 6 months – not to mention a drop of -14.91% in the past year of trading.

 JD.com Inc. [JD]: An insightful look at the core fundamentals